The Kalahari

 Why The Kalahari?

-Experience Kalahari Desert, derived from the Tswana word Kgala, meaning "the great thirst", or Kgalagadi, meaning "a waterless place," offers more than meets the eye.
+Kalahari Desert, derived from the Tswana word Kgala, meaning "the great thirst", or Kgalagadi, meaning "a waterless place," offers more than meets the eye.
 It's not your typical desert.
 Although it can't be classified as a desert due to its annual rainfall (somewhere between 12-25 centimeters), the parched earth greedily absorbs any moisture that remains after the wet season.

 Explore Exclusive 4x4 Game Drives and Adventure Activities

-Shoulder season, which is from April to June & November, is also a good time to travel as wildlife viewing is still good, but rates are less expensive than during the wetter months.
+Shoulder season, which is from April to June &amp November, is also a good time to travel as wildlife viewing is still good, but rates are less expensive than during the wetter months.
 Low season in the Kalahari is between the dryer months of July to October – while the rest of Botswana is experiencing high season.
 Temperatures are higher during this time.

 Gallery